-In the framework of the project DIANA, we develop a mobile power supply for passenger aircraft together with the lead company Diehl Aerospace GmbH and the German Society of Aerospace e.V.
-(DLR).
-The increased energy consumption in an aircraft cannot completely be covered by the conventional power generators main turbine and the auxiliary power unit (APU).
-Therefore, and because the galleys are one of the main consumers of electricity in the aircraft, a trolley was chosen as a mobile unit, which can be docked to the galley and in this way ensures its energy supply.
+Current efforts are directed towards the increase of the environmental compatibility of aviation while reducing the CO2 and noise emissions.
+In the framework of previous projects, a mobile power supply for passenger aircraft based on propylene glycol as fuel has been developed together with the lead company Diehl Aerospace GmbH.
+Overall goal was to relieve the aircraft main turbine and the auxiliary power unit (APU) from the task of producing electricity for passenger convenience.
+As the galleys are one of the main consumers of electricity in the aircraft, a trolley was chosen as a mobile unit, which can be docked to the galley, and in this way ensures its energy supply.

 Properties and application areas

 The goal of the GETPower project series is the further development of the already existing reformer system, to achieve an optimized integration of the entire system into a standard trolley and, thus, to get as close as possible to a scenario which can realistically be applied in aviation.
 This includes work with respect to possible input fuels, construction materials and system design, but as well aims to develop a cost model for diverse business cases.
 At the end, GETPower will contribute to improve energy supply and management in the aircraft cabin by implementing an innovative and safe network solution in the sense of a “more electric aircraft”.

 - Worldwide first reformer system using propylene glycol as fuel

 - Extended concept towards further renewable fuels already used in aviation such as ethylene glycol and glycerin

 - Reduced weight of the whole setup due to lightweight material reformer components

 - Cost reduction with respect to the fabrication of the reactor technology by applying embossing, stamping and 3D printing